davidrhoden/davidrhoden-basic-netlify/timeline/innuendos-played-nightingales.md

 title: The Innuendos played Nightingale's
 date: 1999-06-11T11:00:00.000Z
 summary: A gig with a couple of favorite NYC bands
-excerpt: I moved to the Ninth Ward.
-Most of my pictures from this time are out of focus.
+excerpt: A gig with a couple of favorite NYC bands
-image: /static/img/timeline/315-tricou-20180419.jpg
+image: /static/img/rock/chimpcard.jpg
 tags:
   - post
   - rock